 The light infantry was a part of the Byzantine army which was used for quick attacks given their agility.
 This infantry wielded light weapons and often used missiles to wreck damage on the enemy lines.
 Among the missile weapons used by this unit was the small spear, or javelin, which was used as a missile from a distance.

 The light infantry also used composite bows, a weapon they shared with the infantry of the army.
-The composite bow used by the Byzantine army was inspired from Hunnic design and later from the Turkish bow.
+The composite bow used by the Byzantine army was inspired by Hunnic design and later from the Turkish bow.

 The most well-known and elite unit of the Byzantine army was the Varangian Guard which usually accompanied the Emperor on the battlefield and was also used as shock troops.